 Learn how to create targeted messaging with my tested B2B SaaS content strategy.
 This three-part model zeros in directly on your Ideal Customer’s needs.

-Now that we’ve established our Ideal Customer Profile (ICP), the key buyer personas and our go-to-market strategy, let’s explore the next step on our journey.
+Now that we’ve established our SaaS ICP (Ideal Customer Profile), the key buyer personas and our go-to-market strategy, let’s explore the next step on our journey.
 We need to create the right messaging and content to help our audience start on their journey to become “engaged advocates”.
 Customers (or users) who like and tell others about our product.

 We’ve already introduced the Pain-Claim-Gain framework as a model to put ourselves in the shoes of our audience as they travel through the buyer’s journey.
 We are now going to connect this to actual messaging and content using the Wow-How-Now model.

 In our messaging framework of communication, we always try to answer three questions:

 - Why should they engage (or change) with you?
 (CLAIM)

 - Why should they do something now vs. postponing their action till tomorrow?
 (GAIN)

 Let's review how we can implement messaging for all these parts of the journey.

 Why Change?
 WOW them.

 Marketing attempts to convince people to believe something new, or to believe in you.
 You help others see what you see.
 To acknowledge they have PAIN or a need that needs solving.
 You cause people to believe in what you believe in.
 Your goal is for people to opt in, to sign up.
 Before you can talk about “Why You?” you need to answer your audience’s question “Why Change?”.